 The funniest show I’ve ever seen onstage I didn’t see onstage.
 It was One Man, Two Guv’nors, the runaway hit that began at London’s National Theatre, went on to Broadway, and made a star of James Corden.
 I saw it onscreen at the Amherst Cinema, part of the NT Live series of live-captures of British plays.

-I thought of it when previewing the upcoming NT Live show, Jack Absolute Flies Again, also from the National and at Amherst for two shows next month.
+I thought of it when previewing the upcoming NT Live show, Jack Absolute Flies Again, also from the National and at Amherst for two shows this month.
 It was co-written by Richard Bean, who wrote 1M2G, and Oliver Chris, who was in it as one of the two guv’nors.
-Like its predecessor, it was freely adapted from a classic comedy, in this case Richard Brinsley Sheridan’s 1775 romp The Rivals.
+Like its predecessor, this one is freely adapted from a classic comedy, in this case Richard Brinsley Sheridan’s 1775 romp The Rivals.
 The authors have moved it from 18th-century Bath to 1940s Sussex, where a country estate has been requisitioned as an RAF base during the Battle of Britain.

-While its foolery doesn’t hit 1M2G’s giddy heights of hilarity, and its class satire doesn’t carry The Rivals’ sting, it’s a worthy successor to both.
+While its foolery doesn’t hit 1M2G’s giddy heights, and its class satire doesn’t carry The Rivals’ sting, it’s a worthy successor to both.

 Adopting the Restoration-comedy convention of frequent asides to the audience, this goes one meta better by letting a couple of the actors also speak out of character.
 Caroline Quentin, as Mrs. Malaprop, an updated edition of Sheridan’s matronly language-mangler, introduces herself by explaining that she got the part because “Imelda Staunton was not available, and Dame Helen Mirren told casting that she’ll decide when she’s old, thank you very much.”
 In character, she praises her own plummy speech and “faultless electrocution,” and reflects on the day “my husband died and I became a window.”